micahglausier/meet/README.md

 Scenarios
 Scenario 1:
 An event element is collapsed by default
-Given the user has just selected the city for which they wanted to browse events When the user gets the list of events in that city Then event elements should be collapsed by default
+Given that a user has not selected a city
+When the user opens the app and performs no action Then all events details should be hidden.

 Scenario 2:
 User can expand an event to see its details
-Given the user has identified an event of interest When the user clicks on that event element
-Then the element should expand and show its details
+Given that a user has selected an event
+When the user clicks on the event show details button Then the event details should be displayed.

 Scenario 3:
 User can collapse an event to hide its details
-Given the user has gotten all information they need about the event When the user clicks on that event element
+Given that a user has finished viewing a selected event When the user clicks on the details button again
-Then the element should collapse and hide its details again
+Then the event details should be hidden.

 Feature 3: Specify Number of Events
 User story